-PRAC 212 PRACTICE OF TEACHING II IN BASIC EDUCATION
+PRAC 212 PRACTICE OF TEACHING II IN BASIC EDUCATION 2.0: 2 cr.
+E/F/A

 This training course is intended to familiarize students with the realities and practicalities of the school environment in elementary levels.
 The course offers students the opportunity to participate in classroom teaching and activities.
 The Practicum Policy Book will be referred to.
 Pre-requisite: PRAC 211